School segregation in the United States: Mexican-American segregation during these eras

 While African Americans faced legal segregation in civil society, Mexican Americans often dealt with de facto segregation, meaning no federal laws explicitly barred their access to schools or other public facilities, yet they were still separated from white people.
 The proponents of Mexican-American segregation were often officials who worked at the state and local school level and often defended the creation and sustaining of separate "Mexican schools".
 Prior to the 1930s, segregation of Mexican children in schools was a rarity.
 Following the Great Depression, funding from the New Deal and legislation such as the 1934 Sugar Act enabled the creation of segregated schools for Mexican American children in Wyoming.
 An example of Mexican-American school segregation is from the city of Oxnard, California.
 According to the district records, the schools and neighborhoods in Oxnard were segregated based on ethnicity.
-The number of Latino migrants in Oxnard was climbing, causing overcrowding in the schools, which triggered local officials to “solve” this issue by creating a “school-within-a-school” form of segregation, and eventually by establishing a separate school for Latino students.
+The number of Latino migrants in Oxnard was climbing, causing overcrowding in the schools, which triggered local officials to "solve" this issue by creating a "school-within-a-school" form of segregation, and eventually by establishing a separate school for Latino students.
 School segregation occurred due to the residential segregation that was also present in Oxnard.
-By placing restrictive policies and covenants on properties, officials in Oxnard were able to keep Latino residents in a separate neighborhood from the “American” (or non-Latino residents), which provided a justification for segregating the schools.
+By placing restrictive policies and covenants on properties, officials in Oxnard were able to keep Latino residents in a separate neighborhood from the "American" (or non-Latino residents), which provided a justification for segregating the schools.
 The segregation of Mexican children occurred throughout much of the U.S. West.
 During the Depression era in Wyoming, the segregation of Mexican children—whether they were US citizens or not—mirrored Jim Crow laws.
-Wyoming was not alone.
 The segregation of Mexicans also took place in Colorado, Montana, Nebraska, and Texas.
 The Blackwell School in Texas is one of the few remaining formerly de facto segregated Mexican school buildings.

+Parents of Mexican-American students challenged school segregation themselves and won by boycotting the newly segregated school and taking the school board to court, as happened with 75 students in the historic 1931 case commonly known as the Lemon Grove Incident (Roberto Alvarez vs. the board of trustees of the Lemon Grove School District).
+The Lemon Grove case paved the way for another historic case in 1946, when a group of 5 Mexican-American parents challenged Westminster school district (Mendez v.
+Westminster) in federal court, successfully proving that the segregation of Mexican-Americans in public schools in California was unconstitutional, and setting a precedent for future cases.

-Parents of both African-American and Mexican-American students challenged school segregation in coordination with civil rights organizations such as the NAACP, ACLU, and LULAC.
-Both groups challenged discriminatory policies through litigation in courts, with varying success, and at times challenging policies.
-They often had small successes.
-For instance, the NAACP initially challenged graduate and professional school segregation because they believed that desegregation at this level would result in the least backlash and opposition by whites.
+Parents of both African-American and Mexican-American students also challenged school segregation in coordination with civil rights organizations such as the NAACP, ACLU, and LULAC.
+Both groups challenged discriminatory policies in court, with varying success.
+The NAACP initially challenged graduate and professional school segregation asserting that desegregation at this level would result in the least backlash and opposition by whites.